baptistefkt/baptistefkt.github.io/README.md

 ## What?

-Here is my personal landing page using [GitHub Pages](https://pages.github.com/).
+Here is a repo for my personal landing page .

+You can see my page [here](https://baptistefkt.github.io)

 ## How?

+It is easy to create a landing page using [GitHub Pages](https://pages.github.com/).

-For creating this page, I used the great work of [Dinesh Pandiyan](https://github.com/flexdinesh)
+For creating my page, I used the work of [Dinesh Pandiyan](https://github.com/flexdinesh).

 [Here](https://github.com/flexdinesh/dev-landing-page#github-pages) you can find instructions to do your own **Dev Landing Page**